 Therefore, SIM believes that it has a responsibility as an organization, before God, to safeguard the welfare of all children within its care by earnestly striving to protect them from harm, and seriously addressing concerns and reports of possible Child Safety issues regarding:

 • any child who may have been harmed by any SIM USA worker, ministry or project, occurring in the past or present.

 SIM USA expects every individual (child and adult) to be treated with dignity, care and respect.

 SIM USA will not tolerate child abuse of any kind.

-SIM USA will seek to reduce the risk of harm to children under the care of SIM USA and to reduce the risk of misconduct towards children by its personnel.
+SIM USA will seek to reduce the risk of harm to children under the care of SIM USA and to reduce the risk of misconduct towards children by its workers.

-To achieve these objectives, SIM USA will implement the SIM USA Child Safety Principles and Practices which outlines our Child Safety Program, including the following:
+To achieve these objectives, SIM USA will implement the SIM USA Child Safety Principles and Practices which outlines its Child Safety Program, including the following:

-• Prevention Strategies which include safe recruitment procedures, awareness training, and a Code of Conduct to provide clear expectations of SIM USA personnel, and monitoring of SIM USA personnel.
+• Prevention Strategies that incorporate safe recruitment procedures, awareness training, a Code of Conduct to provide clear expectations, and monitoring of SIM USA workers

-• Response Strategies including guidelines for reporting and responding to Child Safety concerns, disclosures or allegations.
+• Response Strategies that include guidelines for reporting and responding to Child Safety concerns, disclosures, or allegations.

 SIM CHILD SAFETY TEAM